Dereden399/shared-shopping-list-wsd/README.md

 # Project 1: Shared shopping list

-Simple but useful website to make shopping lists.
+Simple but useful website, where you can easily create shopping lists and manage them.

 ## Local launch